meshery/meshery/docs/pages/project/contributing/contributing-error.md

 ## Replacing logrus
- There already exists an interface for logger in <a href="https://github.com/layer5io/meshkit/blob/master/logger/logger.go">Meshkit </a>
+ There already exists an [interface for logger](https://github.com/layer5io/meshkit/blob/master/logger/logger.go) in MeshKit.

 #### Defining a Logger